 School districts and other Organizational Units develop and adopt budgets at various times throughout summer and fall.
 The spending plan responses are meant to provide information regarding the intended use of EBF dollars for the upcoming school year.
-However, depending on processes and timelines, Organizational Units may produce tentative budgets or even adopt final budgets before EBF distributions are published.
+However, depending on processes and timelines, Organizational Units may produce tentative budgets or even adopt and submit final budgets before EBF distributions are published.
 In these cases, estimated figures may be used to complete the spending plan.
-Organizational Units are encouraged to update the spending plan with actual funding amounts if those amounts are available at the time of submission to ISBE.
+However, Organizational Units must use actual funding amounts if those amounts are published before submitting the budget to ISBE.